LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Auxiliary Results

 \subsection{Basic properties of solutions to SDEs}

+In order to deal with stationary solutions, let us first extend our equation as a process indexed by $(-\infty,\tau]$, by considering a process $Y$ solution to:

-We first state the existence and uniqueness result for equation (\ref{eq:sde}) borrowed from \cite[Lemma 3.9]{Ha}. \begin{proposition} Under Hypothesis (\ref{hyp:f-coercive}), there exists a unique continuous pathwise solution to equation (\ref{eq:sde}) on any arbitrary interval $[0,\tau]$.
+We first state the existence and uniqueness result for equation (\ref{eq:sde-on-R}) borrowed from \cite[Lemma 3.9]{Ha}. \begin{proposition} Under Hypothesis \ref{hyp:f-coercive}, there exists a unique continuous pathwise solution to equation \textnormal{(\ref{eq:sde-on-R})} on any arbitrary interval $[0,\tau]$.
 Moreover the map $Y: (y_0, B) \in \R^d \times \mathcal{C}([0,\tau]; \R^d) \rightarrow \mathcal{C}([0,\tau]; \R^d)$ is locally Lipschitz continuous. \end{proposition}

 In addition, exploiting the integrability properties of the stationary fractional Ornstein-Uhlenbeck process, the following uniform estimates hold true.
-They are shown with more details in \cite{GKN}, and are obtained by comparing $Y$ with the solution to the equation $dU_{t}=-U_{t} \, dt + dB_{t}$ (much in the same way as in the next section \ref{sec:contract-prop}).
+They are shown with more details in \cite{GKN}, and are obtained by comparing $Y$ with the solution to the equation $dU_{t}=-U_{t} \, dt + dB_{t}$.

-\begin{proposition} Assume Hypothesis \ref{hyp:f-coercive} holds true and let $Y$ be the solution to equation~\eqref{eq:sde}.
+\begin{proposition} Assume Hypothesis \ref{hyp:f-coercive} holds true and let $Y$ be the solution to equation~\eqref{eq:sde-on-R}.
 Then for any $\te\in\tte$ and $p\ge 1$ there exist constants $c_p, k_p >0$ such that

 for all $s,t\ge 0$, where we recall that we have set $\delta Y_{st}=Y_{t}-Y_{s}$ as mentioned in Notation \ref{not:general}. \end{proposition}